blurrycontour/zuul-gerrit/doc/source/admin/drivers/github.rst

       .. value:: status

          Status set on commit.
 The syntax is ``user:status:value``.
-         This also can be a regular expression.
+         This also can be a regular expression that supports only restricted syntax, see :ref:`<regex>` for more information.

       A :value:`pipeline.trigger.<github
       source>.event.pull_request_review` event will have associated